yajivluck/Python-Projects/Computer Vision/Classifier, Object Recognition/README.md

 ## Running the Project
 1. Clone this repository.
 2. Open the Jupyter notebook file provided.
-3. Ensure that the `path` variable at the beginning of the notebook points to your working directory.
-For example:
+3. Ensure that the `path` variable at the beginning of the notebook points to the Data folder relative to the Jupyter NoteBook.

     ```python
-    path = '/path/to/images/'
+    path = '/path/to/Data_Folder'
     ```

 4. Run all cells in the notebook to generate the results.